 The SKS found its way into many countries and into many wars.
 To this day it’s not uncommon for the SKS to find its way into the battlefield.
 This is evidenced by news footage of the Ukrainian civil war, where Ukrainian forces are armed with the SKS rifle.
 While the SKS served with distinction, it was soon outclassed by the more modern assault rifle, the AK 47.

 The SKS was not widely replaced for some time, as the AK 47 was just entering production.
 The SKS remained in use by second line troops, and reserve forces long after the AK 47 entered into service.
 The SKS remains in service to this day in use by ceremonial troops, and for use in parades, and other ceremonies.

 The SKS may not have served very long with the Russian forces, but it did see an extended service life with armies around the world.
 The Chinese SKS rifle was the workhorse of the PLA for decades.
 The rifle has gone on to be a favorite of Americans who imported the rifle in massive numbers.
-The SKS is still serving strong around the world, and in the homes of American collectors.
+The SKS is still serving strongly around the world and in the homes of American collectors.

 - Must Have Modifications and Accessories for Swiss K31 - July 17, 2020

 - Best Modifications and Accessories for M1903 Springfield - July 17, 2020

 - Top Modifications and Accessories for M1 Garand - July 17, 2020